Shruginator/python_setup/README.md

 	$ ssh-keygen -t ed25519 -C "your_email@example.com"
 	```

-	When prompted, press Enter to accept the default file location and skip the passphrase.
+	When prompted, press Enter to accept the default file location and name (else you will run into issues after every reboot)
 - Start the ssh-agent:

 	```sh